yogitasn/GuidedCapPipelineOrchestration/README.md

 cd Pipelineorchestration
 ```

-2. Install the .whl file in the Databricks cluster created above
+2. Install the .whl file in the Databricks cluster created above.
-3. Create a notebook and paste and execute the following commands
+3. Create a notebook and paste and execute the following commands:

 ```
 from Pipelineorchestration import main